Thanks for coming!

 We're offering all Spring Challenge competitors 20% off nutrition products.
 Valid until raceday.
 Just stop by with your handout, show the staff and take 20% off all the good stuff from SIS, Clif, Pure and more.

 50% off Expert Service

 Our workshop can have your bike running perfectly for the race.
 Spring Challenge competitors can get our regular Expert Service for only $80 (labour content only).
 Worth $160, the Expert Service is a comprehensive bike service.
 See our workshop page for more details.
+Call us to book.